-WARNING #6 VOMITING: Vomiting and gagging are common to the brachycephalic breeds (bulldogs) due to an increase in a vagal tone which is a direct outcome of the breed’s excessive upper airway pressure.
+Vomiting and gagging are common in brachycephalic breeds (bulldogs) due to an increase in a vagal tone which is a direct outcome of the breed’s excessive upper airway pressure.
 This increase in vasovagal tone will further intensify in bulldogs with brachycephalic syndrome (such as stenotic nares and elongated soft palate).

 Gagging and vomiting could lead to inhalation of the vomit content with Aspiration Pneumonia as the most likely outcome.

 Aspiration Pneumonia could have dire consequences and could be deadly, particularly to one going under anesthesia.